jahanzebthegoat-sys/Discord-raid-bot/README.md

-# Discord-raid-bot NOTE U NEED THE LIBARY OF PYTHON AND DISCORD BOTS IF U DONT HAVE IT WILL NOT WORK!!!
+# Discord-raid-bot NOTE U NEED THE LIBARY OF PYTHON AND DISCORD BOTS IF U DONT HAVE IT WILL NOT WORK!!! if u need a tutorial search it up on how to install python and discord bot script!
 Hiya a simple raid bot!
 hey so please only use the command !supernuke their is other commands but they dont work that well alright first thing first please make a bot on the dev portal for discord